 Whether by nature or nurture, we all have a default mode.
 Pessimism came naturally to me.
 Pessimism is easy.
 Complaining and criticizing is easy.
 Expressing hope is almost rebellious.
 Even more challenging is to think hard and spend time finding possible solutions.
 I don't want it to make art that is dark and angsty.
 Creating art is uplifting experience.
 My art is always vibrant and energetic, even when speaking to difficult subjects - not as a way of glossing over but as a way of leading with hope and positivity.

-My affinity for assemblage arose from the ability found objects have for immediacy of use along with individual inherent character.
-This character may be derived from it's design, color or patina formed from constant use or abandonment to elements, or it's mental associations with it’s original purpose.
-The story behind an object adds depth and weight, whether I choose to amplify it’s character or conversely, to alter or deconstruct it’s original purpose in order to fit my narrative.
+My affinity for assemblage is because found objects have an immediacy of use coupled with built-in character which may be derived from it’s unique design, the color or patinas formed from it’s constant use or abandonment to elements or from the mental association we have with it’s original purpose.
+These add depth to my narrative, whether I choose to amplify, or conversely, to alter and deconstruct it’s original purpose.

-Gestalt psychologist Koffka stated, “The whole is other than the sum of the parts” and this phenomena, uniquely human, allows us to see a story without the use of words.
-I’m fascinated by our compulsion to integrate pieces into a whole as well as our iconographical penchant for attaching meaning to them and it’s this dichotomous dancing on the fine line of acknowledging this need while defying it’s convention that motivates my art.
+Gestalt psychologist Koffka stated, “The whole is other than the sum of the parts” and this phenomena allows us to see a story without the use of words.
+My compulsion to integrate pieces into a whole and attaching meaning to them is dichotomously dancing on the fine line of acknowledging this need yet experimenting in defying it’s convention.